-- Assessment of statewide staff needs completed by June 2024 - Talent Management plan completed by December 2024 - # of Positions Filled
+- Assessment of statewide staff needs completed by June 2024. - Talent Management plan completed by December 2024. - # of Positions Filled reducing the turnover rate from 16.67 % to 15% by June of 2025.

 Public Awareness

 Goal 6: Implement an ongoing, flexible outreach plan and process to improve public awareness of VR programs, services, and agency employment.